Existence of unbiased resilient estimators in discrete quantum systems: Estimation theory

-The CRB is always saturable in the asymptotic limit or when the true value of $\theta$ is known \cite{demkowicz2020multi}.
-This is not the case in realistic scenarios.
-In quantum parameter estimation \cite{paris}, a family of quantum states $\rho_{\theta}$ parametrized by a parameter $\theta$ plus a particular POVM measurement $ \{\Pi_x\}$ substitute the family of probability distributions, $P_{\theta}(x)$.
-The lower bound on the MSE of the estimator is now determined by the quantum Cramér-Rao bound (QCRB) \cite{paris,braunstein1994statistical,mehboudi2019thermometry}, its version for locally unbiased estimators reads
+In quantum parameter estimation~\cite{paris}, a family of quantum states \(\rho_{\theta}\), parameterized by a parameter \(\theta\), along with a particular POVM measurement \(\{\Pi_x\}\), replaces the family of probability distributions \(P_{\theta}(x)\).
+The lower bound on the mean squared error (MSE) of the estimator is now determined by the quantum Cramér-Rao bound (QCRB)~\cite{paris,braunstein1994statistical,mehboudi2019thermometry}.
+Its version for locally unbiased estimators is given by

 where $F_Q=\operatorname{Tr}[\rho_\theta L^2]$ is the quantum Fisher information.
 The symmetric logarithmic derivative (SLD) is the operator $L$ satisfying